 Mechanical Reinforcement of Soil.
 Mechanical reinforcement of soil will not be measured but shall be the quantities designated in the Contract: except, measurements will be made for revisions requested by the Engineer, or for an error of plus or minus two percent of the total volume shown on the plans for each wall.
 When there are revisions requested by the Engineer or errors in the plan quantity, the volume will be measured by the cubic yard of the reinforcement zone, based on the reinforcement lengths as shown in the Contract, or as revised by the Engineer.
+Adjustments will not be made for changes in required soil reinforcement length due to use of structure backfill which exceeds the plan-designed in-place density of 125pcf.

 Structure Backfill (Class 1).
 Structure Backfill (Class 1) quantity will be the calculated volume lying within the prism shown on the plans.
+Adjustments will not be made for increases in required backfill quantity as a result of the Contractor's changes in soil reinforcement length due to the use of structure backfill which exceeds the plan-designed in-place density of 125pcf.